Have you tried to change your WordPress username? Many people see the username field greyed out and think that it’s impossible, but it’s actually not!

 The number one reason you may want to change your WordPress name is for security.

-Many people make the mistake of choosing a simple username, or the default username “admin”, meaning that their account if vulnerable.
+Many people make the mistake of choosing a simple username, or the default username “admin”, meaning that the account is vulnerable.
 The last thing you want is for someone to be able to get access to your WordPress account without your permission.

 Here are some WordPress usernames you’ll want to avoid using: